mikefoong/flask-pymongo/README.md

 ## Flask-PyMongo

-Connecting to mongo using Flask-PyMongo from Flask
+Connecting to mongo using Flask-PyMongo from Flask and performing simple CRUD operations.